micro/go-micro/README.md

 ## Services

-Augment your experience with real world Micro services
+Augment your development with real world Micro services

 See [services](https://github.com/micro/go-micro/tree/master/services) directory for a list of services.